 SMS Select and press OK.
-Select number with a

 Select number with area code (even if you are in that area) from the directory or enter directly.
-For sending SMS messages to an SMS mailbox: add the mailbox ID to the end of the number.
+For sending SMS messages to an SMS mailbox; add number.

 Send Press the display key.
-The SMS is sent.
+The SMS is